Maximal curves with respect to quadratic extensions over finite fields: Different characterizations of Hallouin-Perret-maximality

-Ihara has shown that a curve defined over ${\mathbb F}_q$ cannot be Weil-maximal if its genus is large with respect to $q$.
-Precisely, he has proven that if $X$ is a Weil-maximal curve defined over ${\mathbb F}_q$ of genus $g$ then $g\leq \frac{q-\sqrt{q}}{2}$.
-In this subsection we will see that the genus of a DM-curve defined over ${\mathbb F}_q$ is also bounded by a function of $q$.
+As a consequence of Ihara's results in \cite{Ihara} a curve defined over $\mathbb{F}_q$ cannot be Weil-maximal if its genus is large with respect to $q$ (see also Theorem 5.1.1 in \cite{Serre}).
+Precisely, if $X$ is a Weil-maximal curve defined over ${\mathbb F}_q$ of genus $g$ then $g\leq \frac{q-\sqrt{q}}{2}$.
+In Proposition \ref{prop:bound_g} we will obtain that the genus of a HP-maximal curve defined over ${\mathbb F}_q$ is also bounded by a function of $q$.